bafyle/Sudoku-game-using-Pygame/README.md

 ~~~
 - Download the dataset from this link: https://www.kaggle.com/bryanpark/sudoku and extract the zip file (about 162MB)

-- Create a database file from DB Browser For SQLite and name it 'puzzels.db' or any name you like, just don't forget to rename it in the Python code
+- Create a database file from DB Browser For SQLite using the 'Table Creation.sql' file and name it 'puzzels.db' or any name you like, just don't forget to rename it in the Python code.

-- Change the number of puzzles that you want to store from the dataset and run the getPuzzles.py file and you good to go
+- Change the number of puzzles that you want to store from the dataset and run the getPuzzles.py file and you